chipsalliance/Caliptra/SECURITY.md

 know.
 The following parties will need to know details about security vulnerabilities before the embargo period ends:

 - Maintainers will have access to all information within their domain area only.
 - The current release manager, and the release manager for historical releases affected by the vulnerability (see backporting above).
 - The Project Security Incident Response (PSIRT) team will have full access to information.
 - The PSIRT is made up of representatives from Caliptra integrators & contributors.
 - As needed, release managers and maintainers may be invited to attend additional security meetings to discuss vulnerabilities.

+## Open/TODO

+- How do we enforce who is allowed join the Vulnerability Alert mailing list?
+We need to link to some sort of form to fill out.
+- How do we enforce that only the Caliptra PSIRT group is able to receive messages from the Vulnerability reporting list?
+- Update our "CVE Numbering Authority with MITRE" link once we have been onboarded
+- Is it really correct to report a breach by contacting Vulnerability-Alerts.caliptra-wg@lists.chipsalliance.org?
+Or should that be changed to
+Vulnerabilities.caliptra-wg@lists.chipsalliance.org?
+- This document references Caliptra TAC and Caliptra TC.
+Is this correct or should all be Caliptra TAC?